 My parents had previously seen the Queen once before as she drove by through a small village up North, but that had been a blink, and you’ll miss appearance.
 Her visit to Birmingham was different as she was scheduled to interact with the public and spend some time in the city.

 Aware of the popularity surrounding the Queen, it was only obvious that I, along with my daughter, mother, and wife, made my way to the event location a good 2 hours before her arrival, just to get a front row space.

 A quick breakfast was all we could manage while standing behind the barricade as we “protected” our hotly desired territory.
 The weather, after a few days of gloom, seemed to have opened up in anticipation of the Queen’s arrival and the sun was shining bright with pure white clouds drifting among the clear blue sky.

-Special jubilee flags swayed in the gentle cool wind with the hushed chatter between the audiences rising every few minutes as the excitement levels increased with each passing minute.
+Special jubilee flags swayed in the cool gentle wind with the hushed chatter between the audiences rising every few minutes as the excitement levels increased with each passing minute.

 The security was extremely efficient with members of the local Birmingham Police working alongside spotters high up on the buildings, and police dogs checking every pothole.
-Even with a huge gathering and massive police presence, there was certain calmness to all the activities and preparations.
+Even with a huge gathering and massive police presence, there was a certain calmness to all the activities and preparations.

-The Lord Mayor of Birmingham and the Mayoress came along to chat with the waiting public and we were one of the few they stopped by for a quick conversation.
-In fact, the Mayoress was rather impressed with my four-year-old-daughter’s pink sunglasses.
+The Lord Mayor of Birmingham and the Mayoress came along to chat with the waiting public, and we were one of the few they stopped by for a quick conversation.
+In fact, the Mayoress was rather impressed with my four-year-old daughter’s pink sunglasses.